OsomePteLtd/principles/src/testing.md

 ## E2E

 1. Do not run repeatable steps like authentication in every test.
-Modern tools like playwrite support sharing authenticated state, which should be used instead.
+Modern tools like playwright support sharing authenticated state, which should be used instead.
 This way, the tests become faster and less brittle.

    Related articles: [UI Testing Myths](https://kentcdodds.com/blog/ui-testing-myths)